Enhancing Low-light Light Field Images with A Deep Compensation Unfolding Network: Introduction

 Low-light enhancement for LF images is still preliminary, and only a few methods have been proposed.
-The existing methods \cite{lamba2020harnessing,zhang2021effective,wang2023multi} are mainly focused on exploiting redundant information in LF images by improving the spatial-angular separable (SAS) convolution \cite{zhang2021effective} or utilizing predefined view stacks \cite{lamba2020harnessing,wang2023multi}.
+The existing methods \cite{lamba2020harnessing,zhang2021effective,wang2023multi,wang2024pmsnet} are mainly focused on exploiting redundant information in LF images by improving the spatial-angular separable (SAS) convolution \cite{zhang2021effective} or utilizing predefined view stacks \cite{lamba2020harnessing,wang2023multi,wang2024pmsnet}.
 However, these methods cannot use the LF properties well, thus limiting their performance.
-For instance, the neighboring SAI stacks used in \cite{lamba2020harnessing,wang2023multi} can only perceive the local information of the LF and inevitably suffer from the aliasing problem and artifacts when processing large disparity LF.
+For instance, the neighboring SAI stacks used in \cite{lamba2020harnessing,wang2023multi} and selected SAIs in \cite{wang2024pmsnet} can only perceive the local information of the LF and inevitably suffer from the aliasing problem and artifacts when processing large disparity LF.
 Besides, they are purely data-driven, limiting their generalizability to some extent.
 Moreover, intense noise in low-light LF images will destroy the structural coherence of the LF and reduce the signal-to-noise ratio in extremely dark situations, which puts forward higher requirements for feature extraction.

-In this paper, we tackle this challenging problem by proposing a deep compensation unfolding network (DCUNet), guided by the physical model of low-light LF imaging and the constrained optimization process of solving an inverse problem with the half quadratic splitting algorithm.
+In this paper, we tackle this challenging problem by proposing a deep compensation unfolding network (DCUNet), guided by the physical model of low-light LF imaging and the constrained optimization process of solving an inverse problem with the half quadratic splitting algorithm \cite{dong2018denoising,zhang2020deep}.
 Specifically, DCUNet is constructed with a multi-stage architecture that uses a deep optimization module to predict the enhancement results by leveraging the estimated illumination map and deep compensation for noise and illumination estimation error at each stage.
 To utilize the unique characteristic of LF images, i.e., the repeated observations (SAIs) of an identical scene, we propose a pseudo-explicit feature interaction module that emphasizes the traits of the epipolar plane images (EPIs) and converges rays from SAIs.
-Moreover, DCUNet considers the impact of noise in modeling and network design to enhance low-light LF with severe noise.
+Moreover, DCUNet emphasizes the necessity of integrating noise impact within the optimization process to enhance low-light LF with severe noise.